Physical Therapy Doctorate (DPTR)

 Typically Offered: Fall.

-This course introduces basic examination and intervention principles and techniques for posture and positioning, basic mobility with and without assistive devices, soft tissue mobilization, and physical agents, for improving functional mobility and for managing a variety of clinical populations.
+This course introduces basic intervention principles, including fundamentals of tissue healing and adaptation.
+Intervention techniques including posture and positioning, basic mobility with and without assistive devices, and thermal physical agents for improving functional mobility and for managing a variety of clinical populations are introduced.

 Typically Offered: Summer.